chrisbuttery/mint-sandbox/README.md

 Create a local site named: `http://local.mint-sandbox.com`.

-1. Run 'component install' to pull down all the awesome dependencies.
+1. Run `component install` to pull down all the awesome dependencies.
-2. Run 'component build' to bundle these up into a juicy script.
+2. Run `component build` to bundle these up into a juicy script.

 ### But I dont want to call my local site that